 Let’s turn our attention to the negative aspects of each tool.
 Because Zipkin is the older of the two, its older design uses a less modular and more centralized architecture — which makes it slower and less flexible than its newer rival.
 While this difference may not matter for smaller systems, as your system starts to grow or needs to quickly scale, it may become an issue.
 Zipkin’s less modular design, which lacks the flexibility of newer approaches, may affect its overall performance.

 Zipkin’s core components were written in Java, which is great for any organization that values stability more than performance.
-Not only is Zipkin relatively slow, but it uses ephemeral, in-memory storage for collecting trace and span data.
 As a result, if your system goes down or loses power, you will lose all your recorded data.
 Zipkin offers many libraries for the big languages, but no official support for popular languages such as Python, Ruby, and PHP.

 Jaeger might be newer, but that doesn’t necessarily mean it’s better.
 In fact, many people — especially in enterprise IT — will look at Jaeger’s relative immaturity as a disadvantage.
 Jaeger’s choice of Go as its main language illustrates this point.
 Go was written as a system language, but it’s far less popular than Java; and that means you might have to learn a new language, rather than going with one you know.

 Another area that is both a blessing and a curse for Jaeger is its more modern architecture.
 This architecture offers benefits in terms of performance, reliability and scalability, but it’s also far more complex and harder to maintain.
 Jaeger also shares the same ephemeral, in-memory storage issues as Zipkin, plus its API lacks Zipkin support.